microsoft/azuredatastudio-sqlite/README.md

 It is currently only for testing purposes - other usage is not supported at this time.

+## Creating a new Release

+To create a new release first update the version in [package.json](./package.json) and then create a new Release through Github targeting the main branch.
+The CD pipeline will automatically run and create the artifacts for that release.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a